Laksevåg Municipality

-Laksevåg is a former municipality in the old Hordaland county in Norway.
-The 32 km2 municipality was located on the western part of the Bergen Peninsula.
-The administrative centre of the municipality was the village of Loddefjord.
-The municipality, which existed from 1918 until 1972, was a located a short distance west of the city of Bergen, and today it makes up the borough of Laksevåg which is part of the city of Bergen in Bergen Municipality which is now in Vestland county.
-The municipality was located along the Byfjorden, north of the Grimstadfjorden, and west of the Fyllingsdalen valley.
+Laksevåg is a former municipality in the old Hordaland county, Norway.
+The 31.8 km2 municipality existed from 1918 until its dissolution in 1972.
+The area is now part of Bergen Municipality in the traditional district of Midhordland in Vestland county.
+The administrative centre was the village of Loddefjord.
+The municipality was a located a short distance west of the city of Bergen, and today it makes up the borough of Laksevåg.